National Arts Centre Orchestra

-The National Arts Centre Orchestra (NAC Orchestra) is a Canadian orchestra based in Ottawa, Ontario led by music director Alexander Shelley.
+The National Arts Centre Orchestra (NAC Orchestra) is a Canadian orchestra based in Ottawa, Ontario.
 The NAC Orchestra's primary concert venue is Southam Hall at the National Arts Centre.
 Since its inception, the Orchestra has commissioned more than 90 works, mostly from Canadian composers.
 The NAC Orchestra has made over 50 commercially released recordings.
-The Orchestra has visited more than 125 cities in Canada and more than 130 cities internationally in its 51-year history, including a coast-to-coast Canadian tour in 1999 and again in 2017.
-In May 2019, the NAC Orchestra completed a major European tour, performing and delivering education events in five countries.
+The current music director of the NAC Orchestra is Alexander Shelley.

 History

 The NAC Orchestra was founded in 1969 as the resident orchestra of the newly opened National Arts Centre, with Jean-Marie Beaudet as music director and Mario Bernardi as founding conductor.
 Bernardi became music director in 1971 and held the post until 1982.
 The NAC Orchestra undertook first international tour in 1973 to Europe, travelling as far as Leningrad.
-The NAC Orchestra has remained committed to touring internationally, averaging approximately one tour per every two years.
-Previous tours have taken them to the UK, China, the United-States of America, and all over Europe.

 Beaudet and Bernardi are the only Canadian conductors to be appointed music director of the NAC Orchestra.
 Bernardi was named Conductor Laureate in 1997.

-Subsequent NAC Orchestra music directors have included Franco Mannino (1982 to 1987), Gabriel Chmura (1987 to 1990), and Trevor Pinnock (1991-1997).
+Subsequent NAC Orchestra music directors have included Franco Mannino (1982–1987), Gabriel Chmura (1987–1990), and Trevor Pinnock (1991-1997).
 From 1999 to 2015, Pinchas Zukerman was the NAC Orchestra's music director.
 The orchestra expanded to 61 players during Zukerman's tenure.

+The NAC Orchestra has remained committed to touring internationally, averaging approximately one tour per every two years.
+Previous tours have taken them to the UK, Japan (in 1985 with soloist Tsuyoshi Tsutsumi, who had taught at University of Western Ontario in Canada from 1967-1984), China, the United-States of America, and all over Europe.
+The NAC Orchestra has visited more than 125 cities in Canada and more than 130 cities internationally in its 51-year history, including a coast-to-coast Canadian tour in 1999 and again in 2017.

 In October 2013, the NAC Orchestra announced the appointment of Alexander Shelley as its next music director, as of the 2015–2016 season, with an initial contract of 4 years.
-In 2018, the NAC announced that his contract was renewed through to 2022.
+In 2018, the NAC announced the extension of Shelley's contract to 2022.
+In May 2019, the NAC Orchestra completed a five-country European tour.
+In May 2025, the NAC Orchestra announced that Shelley is to conclude his tenure as its music director at the close of the 2025-2026 season.

 Franz-Paul Decker was Principal Guest Conductor from 1991 to 1999.
 In 2001, Jean-Philippe Tremblay became the NAC Orchestra's Apprentice Conductor, a then newly created post, for a two-year term.
-John Storgards is the current Principal Guest conductor of the NAC Orchestra while Jack Everly is the Principal Pops Conductor.
+Since 2015, John Storgards is the orchestra's current principal guest conductor, most recently contracted with the NAC Orchestra through the 2027-2028 season.
+Jack Everly is the orchestra's current principal pops conductor.